-"Well and you shall go, whining, wizzening little stick," said the mother.
-And later in the afternoon, she trudged up the hill under the tall hedge, with her child.
-The hay was gathered from the fields, and cattle were turned onto the eddish.
+"Well, and you shall go, whining, wizzening little stick!" said the mother.
+And later in the afternoon she trudged up the hill under the tall hedge with her child.
+The hay was gathered from the fields, and cattle were turned on to the eddish.
 It was warm, peaceful.

-Mrs Morel did not like the wakes.
-There were two sets of horses, one going by steam, one pulled round by a pony; three organs were grinding, and there came odd cracks of pistol shots, fearful screeching of the cocoa-nut man's rattle, shouts of the Aunt Sally man, screams from the Peep-show lady.
+Mrs. Morel did not like the wakes.
+There were two sets of horses, one going by steam, one pulled round by a pony; three organs were grinding, and there came odd cracks of pistol-shots, fearful screeching of the cocoanut man's rattle, shouts of the Aunt Sally man, screeches from the peep-show lady.
 The mother perceived her son gazing enraptured outside the Lion Wallace booth, at the pictures of this famous lion that had killed a negro and maimed for life two white men.
 She left him alone, and went to get Annie a spin of toffee.
 Presently the lad stood in front of her, wildly excited.

-"You never said you was coming-isn't the' a lot of things?-that lion's killed three men-I've spent my tuppence-an' look here-"
+"You never said you was coming-isn't the' a lot of things? -that lion's killed three men-l've spent my tuppence-an' look here."

-He pulled from his pocket two egg-cups with pink moss-roses on them.
+He pulled from his pocket two egg-cups, with pink mossroses on them.

-"I got these from that stall where y'ave ter get them marbles in them holes-an' I got these two in two goes-'ae-penny a go they've got moss-roses on, look here.
+"I got these from that stall where y'ave ter get them marbles in them holes.
+An' I got these two in two goes-'aepenny a go -they've got moss-roses on, look here.
 I wanted these."